-Computer science is a practical subject and the Cambridge IGCSE syllabus places emphasis on the use of procedural high-level programming languages.
-Centres must ensure that their equipment and facilities are adequate for candidates to be able to satisfy the requirements of the syllabus.
-The hardware facilities needed will depend on the number of candidates, but should be sufficient for all candidates to have enough time to practise their programming skills.
+Computer science is a practical subject and the Cambridge IGCSE Computer Science syllabus places emphasis on the use of procedural high-level programming languages.
+Centres must ensure that their equipment and facilities are adequate for learners to be able to satisfy the requirements of the syllabus.
+The hardware facilities needed will depend on the number of learners, but should be sufficient for all candidates to have enough time to practise their programming skills.